geminiplanetimager/gpi_pipeline/documentation/ifs/steps/destriping_and_microphonics.rst

 	The red circles indicate sections of the detector heavily affected by the microphonic noise.
 The purple dashed lines indicate regions of horizontal detector striping and the green dashed lines indicate example of the vertical striping.

-Each of the noise types are caused by different physical phenomena.
-The horizontal striping is due to noise in the readout electronics, likely the SIDECAR ASIC.
+**Horizontal striping:** The horizontal striping is due to noise in the readout electronics, specifically the SIDECAR ASIC.
 During the early days of the integration and test of the IFS, the level of the noise was ~8x higher than it is today.
 This was determined to be an issue with the grounding of the detector.
-Although the striping appears to be broad stripes across the entire detector, it is actually intricate patterns that are present in every detector channel.
-It is this repetition that is used in deriving it's correction.
-The complexities of the patterns can be seen in the extracted noise pattern shown below.
+Although the striping appears to be broad stripes across the entire detector, the stripes are in fact repeated in every detector channel (alternating in direction due to the H2RG readout pattern).
+This repetition across channels is used in deriving the correction as a median across channels.

 .. figure:: horizontal_striping_correction.png
         :width: 350pt